raskolnikov-rodion/raskolnikov-rodion/README.md

 This is my coding playground.
 Proofs of concept, exercises/projects from courses and books, and experimentation with tech outside work.

-If you'd like to see the contributions graph on my current work account, please visit [here](https://github.com/dlg-gustavo-oliveira).

 In my spare time, I am contributing to:
 - [OpenEMR](https://github.com/openemr/openemr/pulls?q=is%3Apr+author%3Araskolnikov-rodion+), an electronic health records and medical practice management application.
 - [Open Targets Web Apps](https://github.com/opentargets/ot-ui-apps/pulls?q=is%3Apr+author%3Araskolnikov-rodion+), tools that provide access to genetics and genomics data for systematic drug target identification and prioritisation.